vendasta/api-gateway-docs/docs/1.-Overview/1-Intro.md

 When an error occurs a 4XX or 5xx HTTP status code will be on the response.
 The body of the response will also contain a list of more specific error messages.

-The `code` property will tell you the specific platform error that occured.
+The `code` property will tell you the specific platform error that occurred.
 You can find a complete list of possible errors for the operation in the `x-errors` attribute of the documentation.

 ```json
 HTTP/1.1 422 Unprocessable Entity